gp22/frontera-digital/src/markdown/pages/services.md

 ## Web design and development

-A lot of business owners get burned on websites by people who over-promise and under-deliver.
+A lot of business owners get burned on websites by people who **over-promise and under-deliver**.
 Then they get stuck with a slow site that doesn’t work how they expect, and needs to be fixed by someone else at an increased cost.

-My name is Paul Garcia, I build clean, fast WordPress websites that relieve all that hassle.
-You’ll get a website that looks modern, loads fast, works perfectly on all devices, and is easy to use and maintain — even if you decide to hire someone else to work on it later.
+My name is Paul Garcia, my projects are designed to relieve all that hassle.
+You’ll get a modern website that loads fast, works on all devices, is accessible for users with disabilities, and is easy to use and maintain — _even if you decide to hire someone else to work on it later_.

 ### What makes me different